MirrorNetworking/Mirror/docs/Components/NetworkManager.md

 -   Choose Round Robin to cycle through startPosition options in a set list.

 If the Random or Round Robin modes don’t suit your game, you can customize how the start positions are selected by using code.
-You can access the available Network Start Position components by the list [NetworkManager.startPositions], and you can use the helper method [GetStartPosition()] on the Network Manager that can be used in implementation of OnServerAddPlayer to find a start position.
+You can access the available Network Start Position components by the list NetworkManager.startPositions, and you can use the helper method GetStartPosition on the Network Manager that can be used in implementation of OnServerAddPlayer to find a start position.

 ## Scene Management